Mary L. Trump: Will of Fred Trump Sr.

-In September 2021, Donald Trump filed a lawsuit against his niece and The New York Times (namely the authors of the 2018 exposé) for upwards of $100 million.
-The suit accuses Mary Trump and the three New York Times journalists of being "engaged in an insidious plot" to gain confidential documents in a "personal vendetta" against Donald Trump.
-Mary Trump called the lawsuit an act of "desperation", stating about her uncle, "I think he is a fucking loser, and he is going to throw anything against the wall he can."
-A remote hearing about the matter was scheduled for June 21, 2022.
-Another hearing was held on January 19, 2023, when a lawyer for the Times argued that the most important fact of the matter was the truthfulness of the exposé's accusations.
-Trump lawyer Alina Habba highlighted Mary Trump's use of a burner phone to communicate with the journalists, which the Times' defense said was to protect their source and of no legal significance.
+In September 2021, Donald Trump filed a lawsuit against his niece and The New York Times (namely the authors of the 2018 exposé) for over $100 million.
+The suit accuses Mary Trump and the three New York Times journalists of utilizing confidential documents in an "insidious" conspiracy against Donald.
+Mary called the suit an act of "desperation".
+In a January 2023 hearing, a lawyer for the Times argued that the truthfulness of the exposé outweighed other considerations.
+Donald's lawyer Alina Habba singled out Mary's use of a burner phone to communicate with the Times, the counsel for which argued was merely to protect its source.
+A New York Supreme Court justice dismissed the Times from the suit on May 3, 2023, and ordered Donald to pay its legal fees (which neared $400,000) on the basis that his assertions lacked constitutional merit and that, owing to the First Amendment, "reporters are entitled to engage in legal and ordinary news gathering activities without fear of tort liability".

+A June 2023 ruling allowed Donald to pursue his claim against Mary, which she appealed.
+The appeals court ruled in May to let the case proceed, stating that there was "a substantial basis in law" for breach of contract but that the duration of the confidentiality agreement needed to be determined and that Donald had to prove whether the disclosure had caused him any damages.
+In June 2025, a state judge ruled that Donald could pursue his claim while president of the United States.

 Career

-Trump worked for one year at the Manhattan Psychiatric Center while working on her PhD research.
+Mary Trump worked for one year at the Manhattan Psychiatric Center while working on her PhD research.
 She is a contributor to the book Diagnosis: Schizophrenia, published by Columbia University Press in 2001.
-She has taught graduate courses in developmental psychology, trauma, and psychopathology.
-She is the founder and chief executive officer of The Trump Coaching Group, a life-coaching company, and has also owned and operated a number of small businesses in the Northeast.
+Trump has taught graduate courses in developmental psychology, trauma, and psychopathology.
+She is the founder and CEO of The Trump Coaching Group, a life-coaching company, and has also owned and operated a number of small businesses in the Northeast.